mensfeld/yard-lint/README.md

       --changed           Lint only uncommitted files
       --only VALIDATORS   Run only specified validators (comma-separated) --init              Generate .yard-lint.yml config file
+      --update            Update .yard-lint.yml with new validators
-      --strict            Generate strict config (use with --init) --force             Force overwrite when using --init -v, --version           Show version
+      --strict            Generate strict config (use with --init or --update) --force             Force overwrite when using --init -v, --version           Show version
   -h, --help              Show this help